alyssadata/AI-Foundations-Why-Anchoring-Works/03_public_reference_layer.md

 The public nature of the canon is part of how the structure becomes referenceable.

-The boundary is part of how the structure remains intact.
+The boundary is part of how the structure remains intact and easier to reference publicly.

 Public canon means the source-line can be seen.

-It does not mean the source-line can be replaced.
+The source-line cannot be replaced.

 ---